NBA odds: First-round lines, picks, results

 Bettors love wagering on the underdog but Bucher cautioned the first-round pairings don't look good for the lower seeds.

 "As far as upsets: I don't feel super strongly about any of them.
 If I had to pick one, it would be Raptors over the Sixers," Bucher said.
 "That one is ripe.
-My concern is that they don't have a bona fide closer and Scottie Barnes is a big part of what they are and rookies generally don't perform well in their first taste of postseason competition.
+My concern is that they don't have a bona fide closer and Scottie Barnes (who sat out Game 3 with an ankle injury) is a big part of what they are and rookies generally don't perform well in their first taste of postseason competition.

 "The team I have the greatest confidence in are the Bucks.
 I expect them to repeat.
 They're better than they were a year ago.
 Giannis (Antetokounmpo) is better than he was a year ago.
 And I get no sense that he, or they, are the least bit satisfied with one ring."